pyro-ppl/pyro/examples/mixed_hmm/README.md

 We grouped animals by sex and implemented versions of this model with (i) no random effects (as a baseline), and with random effects present at the (ii) group, (iii) individual, or (iv) group+individual levels.
 Unlike the models in [Towner et al 2016], we do not consider fixed effects on any of the parameters.

 # References
-* [Bingham et al 2019] Tensor Variable Elimination for Plated Factor Graphs, 2019
+* [Obermeyer et al 2019] Obermeyer, F.\*, Bingham, E.\*, Jankowiak, M.\*, Chiu, J., Pradhan, N., Rush, A., and Goodman, N.  Tensor Variable Elimination for Plated Factor Graphs, 2019
 * [McClintock et al 2013] McClintock, B. T., Russell, D. J., Matthiopoulos, J., and King, R.  Combining individual animal movement and ancillary biotelemetry data to investigate population-level activity budgets.
 Ecology, 94(4):838–849, 2013
 * [McClintock et al 2018] McClintock, B. T. and Michelot,T. momentuhmm: R package for generalized hidden markov models of animal movement.
 Methods in Ecology and  Evolution,  9(6): 1518–1530, 2018. doi: 10.1111/2041-210X.12995
 * [Towner et al 2016] Towner, A. V., Leos-Barajas, V., Langrock, R., Schick, R. S., Smale, M. J., Kaschke, T., Jewell, O. J., and Papastamatiou, Y. P.  Sex-specific and individual preferences for hunting strategies in white sharks.
 Functional Ecology, 30(8):1397–1407, 2016.